thomassuedbroecker/workshop-quarkus-openshift-reactive-endpoints/workshop/exercise-01/README.md

-# Exercise 1: Deploy Kafka via Script
+# Exercise 1: Setup example application

 In this short lab you'll deploy Kafka, PostgreSQL, and the Microservices of the reactive example via a script.